willstepp/writings/hunger/hunger-01.md

   On the prairie the cold began to penetrate through the material of his traveling mocassins.
 They had worn so thin from the miles the cold began to freeze his toes.
 Then they were numb and he could no longer feel them.
 One night at camp he opened the bucket and was surprised to find the water unfrozen, and still warm.
 He removed his shoes and soaked them in the water.
 The ends of his toes were brusied and blackened and the water soothed them.
 He rested for a few days when he found a cottonwood tree with plenty of wood to harvest.
 He built a fire and soaked his feet and rested his muscles and joints.
 He was so weary that he slept for almost an entire day.
 He was very tired.
   From the hunger his mind became delirious.
 He knew it would be that way and repeated the words to remind himself to keep focus, “I am on the path.”
 But his mind drifted and he thought about food and of home, things he had promised himself he would not think about, because they only distracted him from the simple act of placing one foot in front of the other.
 His thoughts drifted to his first days out here, so long ago, a thousand years ago.
 The grass of the prairie stretched before him and the peacefulness of the landscape entered into him.
 That was how it was then and it was that way now as he looked across the snowy plains.
 To place one foot in front of the other.
 To carry the bucket.
 To walk towards it.
 That was all that mattered and all that had ever mattered.
 His mind drifted and he caught himself and repeated the phrase and continued.
 Then sun went down and he camped and rose again and set off on the path.
 The hunger grew and his weariness grew and his mind was not able to stay focused on his footsteps and the landmarks on the horizon.
 His mind grew delirious and drifted and he tried to keep focused on the path.
 But sometimes he could not help it and his mind would drift and he would imagine himself walking from above, like a bird in the skies.
 From a great height he could see himself walking, a boy with a bucket across the vast plains walking.
 Ever walking.

+[drums and calling, walk to the grounds, the crowd around the boy, ama runs to him, daughter of ayita pulls on her skirt, pointing, joyful tears in the crowd, looking, the tree renewed, fruit falling, always would be remembered but she wanted to see the look of light in his eyes, kulsathee rises, the children]

+how does this scene move the story along? mika is found dead under the tree, but the tree is growing fruit

+what is the conflict?
+none

+who/what are the antagonists?
+none

+how is it resolved?
+they eat of the fruit